cpallavii/custom-cucumber-report-generator/README.md

 ```
 yarn add custom-cucumber-report-generator
 ```

 ### Pre-requisites

-Expects the result of your cucumber test to be saved into a json file.
+ Require the result of cucumber test run to be saved as JSON file.
+The JSON file will need to be used with the `[-f]` parameter.

 ### Format for customising cucumber report: